-- You agree to contact us fortnightly as a minimum, with regard to progress, within a 3 month help period from initial appointment.
+- For behavioural programs: You agree to contact us fortnightly as a minimum, with regard to progress, within a 3 month help period from initial appointment.
 If we do not receive contact from you within 4 weeks of your last contact, this will be taken that you no longer require our service, we will discharge your case from the practice and this service agreement will end without refund.

 - We reserve the right to terminate this contract of agreement without notice or refund should circumstances arise by which a client or associates behave abusively, in any manner that is deemed unacceptable by your trainer/behaviourist, or displays inappropriate behaviour.